-I’ve recently been giving a presentation I titled “8 Lessons from 8 Startups.”
+I’ve recently been giving a presentation I titled “8 Lessons Growing 8 Companies.”
 It’s a history of 8 young companies where I’ve worked or founded, and give a story from each that led to a teachable moment.
-For the next couple of months, I’m going to follow up each of the 8 lessons with a blog post.
+I’m going to follow up each of the 8 lessons with a blog post.

 Startup One, KnowledgeSet Corp.

 The first lesson came from my time at KnowledgeSet Corp in the late 1980’s.
 KnowledgeSet (KSC) was a pioneer in the early PC days, one of the first to put data on a CD-ROM, before CD readers were standard on PC’s or windowed operating systems were the interface to your computer.
 The company was founded by Gary Kildall and Tom Rolander.
 By many accounts, Gary was the the “father” of the PC operating system inventing CP/M, before Bill Gates.
 Gary founded Digital Research Inc. (DRI) and then KSC with Tom in the Pacific Grove region of California (Monterey).
 Tom Rolander was an Operating Systems guy and VP of Engineering.
 I remember that he was also a runner, an avid pilot (building his own bi-plane), and someone that said “if anything is worth doing, it’s worth doing to excess” (quoting Edwin Land, co-founder of Polaroid).